NERSC/sc22-dl-tutorial/README.md

 Training account setup instructions will be given during the session.
 Once you have your provided account credentials, you can log in to Jupyter via the link (leave the OTP field blank when logging into Jupyter).
 Once logged into the hub, start a session by clicking the button for Perlmutter Shared CPU Node (other options will not work with this tutorial material).
 This will open up a session on a Perlmutter login node, from which you can submit jobs to the GPU nodes and monitor their progress.

-To begin, start a terminal and clone this repository to your scratch directory with the following: (**NOTE: some instructions may not work if you don't clone into your SCRATCH directory**)
+To begin, start a terminal and clone this repository to your scratch directory with the following:
 ```
-cd $SCRATCH
 git clone https://github.com/NERSC/sc21-dl-tutorial.git
 ```
 You can use the Jupyter file browser to view and edit source files and scripts.
 For all of the example commands provided below, make sure you are running them from within the top-level folder of the repository (`cd sc21-dl-tutorial`).